marcocod/epub-repair-tool/README.md

-# epub-repair-tool
-This tool can repair ePub files that contain entries with a corrupted filename in Central Directory File Header (CDFH) and a correct filename in the Local File Header (LFH).
-Usually the filename field in both these headers (CDFH and LFH) should be equal, but sometimes it happens that for few entries of the ePub file the filename in the CDFH is corrupted and differs from the filename contained in the LFH.
-This tool simply copies the filename field of LFH in the filename field of CDFH where they are not consistent.
-The tool always assumes the LFH is correct.

-# Typical usage
+# Introduction
-When a DRM protect ePub contains invalid filename field in one or more entries the decrypting tool INEPT gives error when it tries to decode the string of the filename.
+I noticed that ePub with DRM protection sometimes contains invalid filename fields in one or more entries.
+In these cases the decrypting tool INEPT gives error when it tries to decode the string of the filename.

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/inept.png?raw=true)